MaibornWolff/bridgekeeper/README.md

 * `target.matches`: A list of one or more match parameters consisting of `apiGroup` and `kind`.
 Wildcards can be used as `"*"`, if the resource has no API group (e.g. namespaces) use an empty string `""`.
 * `target.namespaces`: An optional list of strings, if specified only resources from one of these namespaces are matched, only this or `target.excludedNamespaces` can be specified, not both
 * `target.excludedNamespaces`: An optional list of strings, if specified resources from one of these namespaces are not matched, only this or `target.namespaces` can be specified, not both
-* `rule.python`: An inline python script.
-It must have a function called `validate` that gets exactly one parameter that contains the [AdmissionRequest](https://github.com/kubernetes/api/blob/master/admission/v1/types.go#L40)) as a python structure as a `json.loads` would produce it.
-The function must return either a boolean or a tuple of boolean and string.
-The boolean represents the result (true means resource is accepted, false means rejected) and the string is an optional reason for the rejection that will be sent to the caller.
+* `rule.python`: An inline python script representing the rule code.

+The rule script must have a function called `validate` that gets exactly one parameter that contains the [AdmissionRequest](https://github.com/kubernetes/api/blob/master/admission/v1/types.go#L40)) as a python structure as `json.loads` would produce it.
+The function must return one of the following:

+* A single boolean that represents the result (true means resource is accepted, false means rejected)
+* A tuple of boolean and string: The string is an optional reason for the rejection that will be sent to the caller
+* A tuple of boolean, string and object: The object is the mutated version of the input object (`request["object"]`).

+If the python code is not valid, raises an exception or the return value does not match any of the above it will be treated as a rejection.

+If the code returns a mutated object bridekeeper will calculate the diff between the input and output objects and return it with the admission response so that Kubernetes can apply the patch to the object.

 You can use the entire python feature set and standard library in your script (so stuff like `import re` is possible).
 Using threads, accessing the filesystem or using the network (e.g. via sockets) should not be done and might be prohibited in the future.